 During these times when our kids are around 24/7 or popping in and out of our home offices as they entertain themselves, it’s always a great idea to keep plenty of snacks on hand.

 It’s pretty easy to portion out snacks a couple times a week and put them on reachable shelves in the fridge and pantry (or even better, in nifty bins so they’re organized and the kids know exactly what they’re allowed to grab without hollering for Mom or Dad).

-Organic Valley makes a number of snackable options that require zero prep: Stringles® string cheese, pre-peeled Good to Go hard-boiled eggs, single-serving milks, sliced pepperoni or summer sausage with sliced cheese and crackers.
+Organic Valley makes a number of snackable options that require zero prep: Stringles® string cheese, single-serve milks, beef sticks and sliced cheese.
 Or throw together an herby sour cream dip with cut veggies, or an easy yogurt-peanut butter dip with fruit.

 But what about when the kiddos want to try something new?
 We’ve got you covered!
 We asked a bunch of our social media friends to share their favorite kid-friendly snacks that little hands can either access or make all by themselves, and we’re sharing the best ideas below.
 Enjoy!